rust-lang/surveys/surveys/2021-annual-survey/design/who.md

 For Rust leadership, demographic information can also help lead to additional investigation if a particular subslice of the population is surprisingly over or under represented.

-For Rust leadership and educators, knowing the demographics of the Rust community could be useful for targetting educational or marketing materials.
+For Rust leadership and educators, knowing the demographics of the Rust community could be useful for targeting educational or marketing materials.